alhopasi/writeups/random/lahilahjoitus/lahilahjoitus.md

 I replied the next day, thanking for the fast reply and giving some more thoughts about the matter.
 We had no further communication.

 Timeline:
+- September of 2024: discovery of the manipulation
+- 16-09-2024: testing and confirming of the issue
 - 16-09-2024: reporting to Lähitapiola
 - 17-09-2024: reply from Lähitapiola
 - 18-09-2024: my reply to Lähitapiola, communication ends.